-These ceramic sculptures were made, in part, by applying clay slip to organic matter and then burning that organic matter away.
-Materials such as roots and branches, bark, rope, string, and knitting serve as molds.
+View of my studio at Alfred University.
+The ceramic sculptures in NATURE TO THE DOGS were made, in part, by applying a thick clay slip to organic matter and then burning that organic matter away.
+Materials such as roots and branches, bark, rope, string, and knitting served as molds.

-Pieces are bisque fired separately.
-Sometimes, these ceramic husks break down in the firing, creating mineral wood chips.
-The resultant fragments are reminiscent of gravel--an interesting, if unintentional, poetic nod to the products of mining and extraction.
+Pieces were bisque fired separately.
+Sometimes, these ceramic husks would break down in the firing, creating mineral wood chips.
+The resultant fragments were reminiscent of gravel--an interesting, if unintentional, poetic nod to the products of mining and extraction.

-Pieces are glazed and assembled in beds of sand.
+Pieces were glazed and assembled in deep beds of sand.
+These pieces were ultimately glued together by the molten glass.

-Because they are not fired on a hard, flat surface, once removed from the kiln, these sculptures often appear to float just above the ground.
-As objects made from wood and ceramic minerals, they are, at once, profoundly of the earth, yet detached from it.
+Because these sculptures were not fired on a hard, flat surface, once removed from the kiln, they often appeared to float just above the ground.
+As objects made from wood and ceramic minerals, they were, at once, profoundly of the earth, yet detached from it.

 This book speaks more deeply to the poetics of extraction.
 In particular, Lippard connects rural gravel pits and mining cavities to their urban counterparts: the erection of buildings and infrastructure.
 These are inverse images, yet neither exists without the other.